DISTRHO/Ildaeil/README.md

 ## Details

 Ildaeil basically works as a mini-wrapper around [Carla](https://github.com/falkTX/Carla), leveraging it for all its host support.
 Everything should be working except plugin parameters (none are exposed to the host).
-Also, **only LV2 hosting is enabled at the moment**.

 When open, Ildaeil will show a list of plugins to pick from or the plugin editor if one is already selected.